Maaaadscientist/zz2l2nu/data/README.md

 * `btagging_efficiencies_deep2018.root` <br />
   2018 b-tagging efficiencies and mistag-rates computed and stored in 2-d histograms for ZZ &rarr; 2&ell;2&nu; process.

+## PileupID

+* `scalefactorsPUID_81Xtraining.root` <br />
+  Scale factors for pileup ID with 81X training.
+Copied from the [pileup ID wiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PileupJetID?rev=61).
+* `pileup_eff_nanoaodv6.xgb` <br />
+  XGBoost model that parameterizes the efficiency of the pileup ID in simulation.
+It was trained with NanoAODv6.
+Details are provided in [this talk](https://indico.cern.ch/event/934117/#9-parametrization-of-puid-effc).